mshammas93/OOP-Assignment2-ShammasCheema-24i5598/README.md

 Overall, this program demonstrates how a doubly linked list can be used to efficiently manage a collection of records, allowing easy insertion, deletion, and traversal in both directions.

 Question4:
+This program creates a movie ticket queue where customers with more tickets get served first.
+Each customer has an ID, name, and ticket count, and the queue is made using a linked list.
+When a customer joins, they are placed according to how many tickets they have so that those with higher numbers come first.
+The enqueue function adds them in order, dequeue removes the first customer, and display shows the list of all waiting customers.
+In the main function, several customers are added, one is served, and the updated list is shown.
+This demonstrates a priority queue based on ticket quantity instead of arrival order

+Question5a: